EceAlmira/Munkres/README.md

-Munkres (Hungarian) Algorithm Implementation
+# Munkres (Hungarian) Algorithm Implementation

-Overview
+# Overview

 This repository contains an implementation of the Munkres (Hungarian) algorithm, which is a combinatorial optimization algorithm that solves the assignment problem in polynomial time.
-The algorithm finds the optimal assignment of tasks to agents while minimizing (or maximizing) the total cost.
+The algorithm finds the optimal assignment of tasks to agents while minimizing the total cost.

 The notebook includes visualizations and numerical results to help users understand how the algorithm works step by step.

-Features
+# Features

 Solves the assignment problem for square cost matrices.